Reel SF

 Then … A van driver has hit a pedestrian - he jumps out and rushes to her.
 This corner location has Warner Brothers backlot written all over it!

-… and Now, here’s the real-world location with Cafe Bean on the corner at 800 Sutter Street in place of the movie’s fictitious Central Drug Co.
+… and Now, here’s the real-world corner with Cafe Bean at 800 Sutter Street in place of the movie’s fictitious Central Drug Co.

 She isn’t too badly injured, a bruised knee, so he takes her up to his clinic where a dab of an appropriate lotion seems to do the trick.
 They chat, she somewhat sassy and he, to her amusement, stern and proper.

-Then … Her learns her name is Norah Prentiss and she’s a nightclub singer.
+Then … She tells him her name is Norah Prentiss and she’s a nightclub singer.
 She lives “at the Golden Gate Apartments down the street on the other side from the clinic” so the chivalrous doctor accompanies her to make sure she arrives safely.
 They seem to be heading towards the brightly lit entrance opposite.

-… and Now, that building is the Lucerne Apartments at 766 Sutter - the Golden Gate Apartments referenced in the movie were fictitious.
+… and Now, that building is the Lucerne Apartments at 766 Sutter (there was no Golden Gate Apartments in this neighborhood).

 Then … This closer look at the apartment entrance as they arrive is puzzling.
 What's clear is that this too is a studio backlot location.
-What’s not clear is why the filmmakers went to great lengths to duplicate the Lucerne Apartments entrance’s architectural details, even the steps, but abruptly cut off the two windows on the right side (compared to the Then image above.)
+What’s not clear is why the filmmakers went to great lengths to duplicate most of the architectural details of the Lucerne Apartments entrance, even its steps, but abruptly cut off the two windows on the right side (compared to the Then image above.)
 What’s more, the car parked in front doesn’t match and the exterior lamp is higher up.
 This kind of continuity goof is unusual, even in low budget noirs.

 … and Now, the entrance today.
 It matches the movie’s wide shot.

-As they part she playfully apologizes for being a little “fresh” with him; by now he’s mellowed a little and doesn’t seem to mind.
+As they part she playfully apologizes for being “fresh” with him; by now he’s mellowed a little and doesn’t seem to mind.

 Click in this box to search this site ...